mbosselmann/digital-spring-greeting-card/README.md

 A greeting card could have multiple purposes: to celebrate a special occasion, to express gratitude, to send well wishes, or to simply say hello. 💌 It is up to you to decide what you want to express with your greeting card. 🌸

-But you will show to the recipients of your card that you care about them and that you took the time to create something for them with HTML, CSS, and JavaScript. 🎨
+But you will show to the recipients of your card that you care about them and that you took the time to create something for them with HTML and CSS. 🎨

 ## What do we need to get started?